 All choreography will be provided on the website at the first workshop.
 It has been created so that students simply mirror the songs.
-This is a very stress-free part of the festival for teachers.
+This is a stress-free part of the festival for teachers.

 What do Music Conductors need to wear?

-All conductors need to wear all black clothing; this prevents any distraction from the students.
+All conductors and helpers need to wear all black clothing; this prevents any distraction from the students.
 We’d love it if Music Teachers could wear their One Big Voice T-shirt for the performance, although this isn’t compulsory.
 These will be available for purchase at the workshops or through the website.